NikayJones/oose-HW6/task2.md

 5. Used command "git init" to create a new repository in task2
 6. Used command "touch README.md" to create README.md file
 7. Opened README using VSCode and wrote in it.
 Used command + s (mac) to save.
+8. Used the command "git status" to check the status of my repository
+9. Used command "git add ." to add all untracked files
+10. Used command git commit -m "Created task2 folder and added task2.md and README.md files to the foler."
+11. Used command git remote add origin https://github.com/NikayJones/oose-HW6.git to link my local repo to the GitHub